 Stretching works best when it is done consistently, so create a plan as you start out.

 What are your stretching goals?
 Can you challenge anyone to hold you accountable?
 When can you fit stretching into your schedule?
 You don’t have to spend hours on planning, but taking a moment to think about what you really want can help you to achieve your smart goals.

 Additional information about stretching for beginners

 When you’re young, it helps you to prevent injuries from playing and it builds a healthy foundation as you age.
 As you join the workforce, it maintains mobility and reduces workplace-related pain.
 Seniors need to stretch to prevent falling and to help them remain independent.

-WeStretch is beneficial to everyone, from the world-class Irish dancers, to the sedentary couch potatoes, to office workers with cerebral palsy.
-Everyone can use regular physical activity in their lives.
-When you're new to exercise, WeStretch is the best place to start stretching for beginners.
+WeStretch is beneficial to everyone, from world-class Irish dancers to sedentary couch potatoes to office workers with cerebral palsy.
+Everyone can use a bit more stretching in their lives.
+When you’re new to exercise, WeStretch is the best place to start stretching for beginners.

-Static stretching is simply where you hold a position.
-You aren’t swinging, bouncing, or doing any movement, rather continuously applying pressure to your elongated muscle.
+Static stretching is simply where you hold a stretch.
+You aren’t swinging, bouncing, or doing any movement, but rather continuously applying pressure to your elongated muscle.
 An example would be touching your toes.

-Dynamic stretches are poses with flowing movements.
+Dynamic stretching is stretching with flowing movements.
 This works your joint through the full range of motion, without injury.
 An example would be circling your arms forward or backward.

-Ballistic movement is a type of movement to be done with extreme caution.
-This is where you are bouncing in a position.
-It is dangerous because it allows you to bypass your body’s natural safeguards against injury that normally activate with dynamic and static poses.
-If you would like to learn more about performing ballistic stretching, check out our article about it here.
+Ballistic stretching is a type of movement to be done with extreme caution.
+This is where you are bouncing in a stretch.
+It is dangerous because it allows you to bypass your body’s natural safeguards against injury that normally activate with dynamic and static stretching.
+If you would like to learn more about ballistic stretching, check out our article about it here.